 What Makes Benadryl And Alcohol Mix A Lethal Combination?

-In a report issued by the Centers for Disease Control and Prevention, diphenhydramine consistently ranked within the top 15 drugs most frequently involved in drug overdose deaths in the US between 2011 and 2016.
-According to the same report, diphenhydramine is one of the most common drug of choice of people who committed suicide by drug overdose during the same period.
-That includes accidental deaths related to Benadryl addiction or misuse.
+In a combined report by the National Center for Health Statistics and U.S. Food and Drug Administration published in the National Vital Statistics Report, Diphenhydramine was consistently ranked within the top 15 drugs most frequently involved in drug overdose deaths in the US between 2011 and 2016.
+According to the same report, Diphenhydramine is one of the most common drugs of choice in people who committed suicide by drug overdose during the same period.
+That includes accidental deaths related to Diphenhydramine addiction or misuse.

-A diphenhydramine-alcohol mix essentially combines the specific risks posed by these substances when taken separately.
+A Benadryl alcohol mix essentially combines the specific sedative effects and risks posed by these substances when taken separately.
 Anxiety and depression may develop from dependency on this cocktail.
-When coupled with deteriorating overall health and well-being, Benadryl and alcohol deaths can be expected.
+Which, when coupled with deteriorating overall health and well-being, can lead to death.